AlexYaacoub18/Cyclistic-Bike-Share-Case-Study/README.md

 The average ride length is plotted against the type of users (member vs. casual):

 <img width="837" alt="Screen Shot 2025-06-28 at 12 35 25 AM" src="https://github.com/user-attachments/assets/09ae35c3-3afc-4d98-b34e-2df9a6cab6ae" />

-- Casual riders have an average ride duration of 18.327 minutes, whereas Annual members have a smaller average ride duration of 11.442 minutes.
+- Casual riders have an average ride duration of 18.327 minutes, whereas annual members have a smaller average ride duration of 11.442 minutes.
 Hence, the disparity between casual and member riders is almost double.

 ##### - Total rides taken in a month
 The preference of cycling activity can be determined by drawing the graph of trips taken against month from January to December 2022:

 <img width="565" alt="Screen Shot 2025-06-28 at 1 11 48 AM" src="https://github.com/user-attachments/assets/2c7e9e23-bdfa-4bb8-be24-cdd224974a23" />

 - Total riders every month seem pretty consistent, which might indicate an issue with growth in the market
 - We do see a slight fluctuation with an increase in casual and a decrease in member riders between July and November 2024
 - The month with the largest member count of 54,844 was in February 2025